 - A PostgreSQL database with PostGIS

-- A Redis server (used for caching)
+- A Valkey server (used for caching)

 The tileserver